ibelem/webnnmeeting/README.md

 ### Material Design Icons

-Modified Material Design Icons stylesheet url in npm package for faster loading due to network issue.
-If there is no such network issue, do not follow this step.
+Modified Material Design Icons style sheet url in npm package for faster loading due to network issue.
+No necessary to follow this step if you don't encounter the issue.

 Update `.node_modules/nuxt-buefy/modules.js` from `materialDesignIconsHRef: '//cdn.materialdesignicons.com/2.4.85/css/materialdesignicons.min.css'`
 to `materialDesignIconsHRef: '../../css/materialdesignicons/2.4.85/materialdesignicons.min.css'`